xNicklaj/Butter/Docs/Scriptable_Variables.md

 Moreover we will see in a later page how holding data in a scriptable will be useful to bind data to UI without touching a single line of code.

-Let's head to our asset explorer and right click, then navigate to `Create > Simple SOAP > Variables > Float`
+Let's head to our asset explorer and right click, then navigate to `Create > Butter > Variables > Float`

 ![](/Docs/Assets/Float_Variable.png)